 We update and expand the International School Grounds Month Activity Guide regularly.
 It now includes a vibrant collection of 104 exciting ideas that support learning across the curriculum, promote healthy lifestyles, and encourage play and exploration during free time, before, during, and after school.
 Many of the activities also help children and youth connect to their neighborhood’s unique natural, geographic, and cultural context, and add art and natural beauty to their school ground environments.
 Click on the Activity Guide cover image above to download your free digital copy of this publication.

 The International School Grounds Month Activity Guide is part of a set!
 We hope you will also download and enjoy the companion Living Schoolyard Activity Guide, produced in the same format by our colleagues at Green Schoolyards America.
 The Living Schoolyard Activity Guide includes an additional 131 activities written by 122 organizations working across the United States.

 Both publications in this set are intended to be used anywhere in the world.
 Together the two books offer a total of 235 outdoor activities for children and youth ages 3-18, written by 187 collaborating organizations in 27 countries!

 The International School Grounds Month Activity Guide is also available in additional languages!
 Click on the book covers below to download your copy in Czech or Chinese!

 We hope these ideas inspire you to engage in outdoor activities at your own school, wherever you live—during International School Grounds Month in May, and throughout the year.

 Please share your adventures

-After you have participated in International School Grounds Month in May, please share your school ground adventures with us by registering your school and telling us your story, using the form below.
+After you have participated in International School Grounds Month in May, please click here to share your school ground adventures with us by registering your school and telling us your story.
 We are very interested in hearing from you!
 Following the event, we will share many of the activity reports we receive by posting them on our blog and social networks.
 Thank you!

 Click on the book covers below to download these free publications!